Shape

 • find_in_parent_folders(): This function returns the absolute path to the first terragrunt.hcl file it finds in the parent folders above the current terragrunt.hcl file.
 In the example above, the call to find_in_parent_folders() in mysql/terragrunt.hcl will return /your-root-folder/terragrunt.hcl.
 This way, you don’t have to hard code the path parameter in every module.

 • path_relative_to_include(): This function returns the relative path between the current terragrunt.hcl file and the path specified in its include block.
-We typically use this in a root terragrunt.hcl file so that each Terraform child module stores its Terraform state at a different key.
+We typically use this in a root terragrunt.hcl file so that each OpenTofu/Terraform child module stores its OpenTofu/Terraform state at a different key.
 For example, the mysql module will have its key parameter resolve to mysql/terraform.tfstate and the frontend-app module will have its key parameter resolve to frontend-app/terraform.tfstate.

 See the Built-in Functions docs for more info.